codeprimate/mywebmaze/README.md

 ## Implementation

-The maze is generated using a combination of advanced algorithms:
+The maze is generated using a combination of algorithms:

 - **Enhanced Depth-First Search**: The core algorithm uses a modified DFS with directional persistence to create more natural flow patterns.
 - **Strategic Wall Removal**: Selectively removes walls to create loops while maintaining puzzle integrity and difficulty.